Welcome Everyone to St. Paul!

 For those who are "Out Of Town", you may purchase any of our beautiful items by contacting Barbara Hebeka at EBHebeka@hotmail.com .
 A form of payment available to you is the system "Paypal" located towards the bottom of our website.

-"NEW ITEMS FROM OUR BOOK STORE"
+"SEVERAL ITEMS FROM OUR BOOK STORE"

 It is with great pleasure that we announce the release of a series of 7 DVDs which celebrates the history of our St. Paul Naples Parish and our beloved Pastor, Father Joe.
 The series is composed of disks containing: +”St. Paul Old and New” – One disk of historical pictorial mementos which was shown during our 2017 Founders’ Celebration +”Father Joe’s Life in Photos”- A one disk collection + “Sermons by Father Joe” - 5 DVDs containing various sermons The entire collection is now available for purchase at The St. Paul Book Shop at a donation of $5.00 per DVD.
 DVDs were recorded, produced and donated by Dr. Mace and Joan Shaheen.
 May God grant them many years!

-Please join us for COFFEE-AND Fellowship in the Pavilion immediately following Liturgy each Sunday.
+Please join us for COFFEE-AND Fellowship immediately following Liturgy each Sunday.
 If you would like to host a Coffee Hour, please add your name to the sign-up sheet in the foyer.
 COFFEE HOUR offers our parish family the opportunity to welcome new faces as well as catch up with those members of our parish family whom we already know.

 First, Click on Box Above For Slideshow.
 Next, Click on the following listed areas for more pertinent information.